knadh/dragmove.js/README.md

 ```

 ### ES6 module
-[Check this example](https://github.com/knadh/dragmove.js/blob/master/docs/index.html) to include dragmove.js as a `<script>` directly on HTML page.
+[Check this example](https://github.com/knadh/dragmove.js/blob/master/docs/index.html) to include dragmove.js as a `<script>` directly on an HTML page.

 Licensed under the MIT License.